Trudeau sets out to sell Canadians on trade pact

 - The darker alternative -

-"Most Canadians blame the American administration for the mess we're in, and I think Justin Trudeau will be recognized for saving the furniture," he told AFP.
+"Most Canadians blame the American administration for the mess we're in, and I think Justin Trudeau will be recognized for saving the furniture," he added.

-Some suggested that greater patent protections for some drugs will make them costlier, but Dias said he expected the government to pitch a national pharmacare plan next year that would mitigate the highefr prices.

-"Don't call it NAFTA, at least not while Donald Trump is listening," CIBC World Markets analyst Avery Shenfeld said in a research note.